Guillaume-Georges/Neural_Network_Dog_VS_Cat/README.txt

 Performance
 While the model achieves commendable accuracy on the training set, it currently exhibits a lower accuracy on the test set.
 This suggests an overfitting to the training data, and further improvements are necessary for the model to generalize better to new, unseen images.

+Note: The train and test datasets of images were to big to be uploaded on GitHub.